AlyceBittar/ReactRouter/README.md

-# React Router Dom (V6) Navigation, URL Parameters Handling, and Modal Rendering
+# React Router Dom (V6): Using Navigation, URL Parameters Handling, and Modal Rendering

-In this project, React Router Dom (V6) takes center stage for its ability to efficiently manage routing within React applications.
-By adopting React Router Dom, developers gain access to a powerful and flexible toolset for seamlessly navigating between different views, significantly enhancing the overall user experience.
+In this project, React Router Dom (V6) is used for its ability to efficiently manage routing within React applications.
+Using this flexible toolset helps in navigating between different views, handling URL parameters from anywhere in the app and allows React Portals to be rendered anywhere on single page applications.

 ## Technologies Used:
 1. React